kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module9-controllerha.md

 * The management interface of Catalyst 9800 Series Wireless Controller 1 and Catalyst 9800 Series Wireless Controller 2 are in the same subnet.

-* The discovery and inventory of Catalyst 9800 Series Wireless Controller 1 and Catalyst 9800 Series Wireless Controller 2 devices are successful from Cisco DNA Center.
+* The discovery and inventory of Catalyst 9800 Series Wireless Controller 1 and Catalyst 9800 Series Wireless Controller 2 devices are successful from Catalyst Center.

 * The devices are reachable and are in the Managed state.